 Chief Kasper is a member of the Western Massachusetts Chiefs of Police Association where she serves on the Executive Committee, the Massachusetts Chiefs of Police Association, the International Association of Chiefs of Police, and the National Association of Women Law Enforcement Executives.
 She serves as a commissioner with the Massachusetts Police Accreditation Commission.
 She is a member of the Governor's Task Force on Hate Crimes.
 She is a member of the Commonwealth Securities Trust Fund.
 She is on the Executive Board of the Municipal Police Institute.
 Chief Kasper also serves on the Greenfield Community College Criminal Justice Advisory Committee.
 Within Northampton she is a member of the Transportation and Parking Commission and is on the Executive Board of the Hampshire Heroin/Opioid Prevention and Education (HOPE) Coalition.

 Chief Kasper also enjoys teaching and has taught at Elms College, at the Roger Williams University Justice System Training and Research Institute, and for the Municipal Police Training Committee.
 She has given conference presentations on a wide variety of topics, including leadership, officer training and health, motivation, and open data.
 Chief Kasper is also a published author.
 She has written three books in the area of policing and leadership and has written numerous articles that have been published in national and international magazines.

-Chief Kasper is incredibly committed to the City of Northampton, its police officers, and its citizens.
-She looks forward to supporting the members of the Northampton Police Department by providing quality training, quality equipment, and effective supervision and management, so that they can best serve members of the community.
+Chief Kasper is strongly committed to the City of Northampton, its police officers, and its citizens.
+She looks forward to continuing to support the members of the Northampton Police Department by providing quality training, quality equipment, and effective supervision and management, so that they can best serve members of the community.